wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 2.0.0 =
+* Info: The new method PictureFill is currently beta but I believe is the best.
+Please help me test it and participate in the WordPress forums if you find any bug or a way to enhance it.
+Also, thanks a lot to those who made donations! :)
+* Change: new PictureFill method
+* Change: texts and method names
+* Fix: debug mode was not logging
+* Update for WordPress 3.9.1

 = 1.9.4 =
 * Update: for WordPress 3.9.